ibnat136/chalkboard/README.md

 feedback from previous delivarable and fix the changes according to that such fixed some of the responsiveness and added some of the missing requirements of the delivarable.
 I have also added some ejs code to admin page to bring

+For the final project I did connected other loose ends connected everythign with the database.
+Instructor and Students page are connected with database.

 ### Welcome page view
 ![Sign View](Index.png)